Frequently Asked Questions

 You have said that you don’t think of yourself as a writer of “books for young people.”
 What do you mean by that?

-I understand that books have to be categorized for the marketplace and for library shelves, but when a writer starts relating a story with a certain age group in mind, there’s a tendency to “write down” to the audience.
+I understand that books have to be categorized for the marketplace and for library shelves, but when a writer starts aiming a story with a certain age group in mind, there’s a tendency to “write down” to the audience.
 I never want to be guilty of that.

-I heard Maurice Sendak say in an interview that he wrote and illustrated the books that he wantedand let other people figure out “all that other (stuff).”
+I heard Maurice Sendak say in an interview that he wrote and illustrated the books that he wanted and let other people figure out “all that other (stuff).”

 Your books are set in the late 1950s and 1960s.
 Do you do much research in those time periods?

 However, I did do extensive research on Hurricane Betsy for Copyboy.
 The narrative of the story tracks the storm almost by the hour from its origins in the lower Caribbean all the way to its landfall in New Orleans.
-And I poured over United States Geological Survey maps of the lower Mississippi River delta for hours.
+I poured over United States Geological Survey maps of the lower Mississippi River delta for hours.
 After I completed Copyboy, I made a trip to southern Louisiana to validate my memory of 50 years ago.
-I didn’t have to change much.
+I didn’t need to change much.